Last updated: 31st March 2023

 Drenthe; Adding To Vincent’s Loneliness And Misery

-Vincent left for Drenthe’s countryside to draw and paint heath and peat landscapes and the peasants who lived there.
+Vincent left for Drenthe’s countryside to draw and paint heath and peat landscapes and the peasants there.
 He stayed for a few months in Hoogeveen and Nieuw-Amsterdam.
 Although he liked Drenthe, it did not only bring him peace and inspiration because he was, again, lonely and miserable.
 But, unfortunately, that seemed to be the story of his life!

 Drenthe is superb, but staying here depends on a lot of things – it depends on having the money for it, and it depends on being able to withstand the loneliness